-A grade of Incomplete (I) may be assigned by the instructor for any student who's coursework is of passing quality which represents a significant amount of the requirements for a final grade, but is incomplete due to recent illness, accident, or recent death in the immediate family.
-Students, who need additional time to complete the objectives of a course due to either of these unusual circumstances beyond the student's control, should contact the Instructor and request a grade of incomplete.
-All work that is incomplete must be submitted and graded by the end of the following semester/term.
+A grade of Incomplete (I) may be assigned by the instructor for any student whose coursework is of passing quality which represents a significant amount of the requirements for a final grade, but is incomplete due to recent illness, accident, or recent death in the immediate family.
+Students who need additional time to complete the objectives of a course due to either of these unusual circumstances beyond the student's control, should contact the Instructor and request a grade of incomplete.
+All incomplete work must be submitted and graded by the last day of the following semester/term.